PostHog/posthog.com/contents/handbook/product/user-feedback.md

 ### Beta Testers
-We have a group in our community slack called #beta-testers this is a group of engaged community users and paying customers who are keen to give feedback on our product in order to improve the product for themselves and other users.
+We have a group in our [community Slack](/slack) called #beta-testers for engaged community users and paying customers who are keen to give feedback on our product in order to improve it for themselves and other users.

 If you would like to get feedback on something you're building, share details and the feedback you'd like to receive with this group.
 Be mindful that we shouldn't overburden the group with lots of small changes.
 Instead, focus on getting feedback we really need to make better decisions.
 We should also follow up with the beta-testers later on to show them how their feedback has helped build a better product.